Matte Neon Moon Manicure 🌙

 • Top Coat: Seche Vive

-what do you think of this Christmasy design?
-Let me know your thoughts in the comments below!
+What do you think of this stamped design?
+Where do you buy your favourite stamping plates?
+Let me know in the comments below! 💜